sablier-labs/docs/docs/solana/architecture-and-diagrams/02-merkle-instant.md

 title: "Merkle Instant"
 ---

-This section focuses on the architecture of accounts created or used in the most important instructions of the Merkle Instant program.
+This section covers the program architecture, as well as the account structure and the token flow for the most important instructions of the Merkle Instant program.

-## Account architecture
+## Program Architecture

-### Sablier Merkle Instant program

 The `sablier_merkle_instant` program implements the following main functionalities: